Free and Low-Cost Fun Advent Calendar Ideas (Ideal for Warm Climates – Free Printable List and Planner)

 Our local church also puts on a free event that includes a light display, a petting zoo, markets, food carts, and a show.
 We usually go after dinner and enjoy the event for free.

-To find out what’s on, sign up to Eventbrite for your area, keep an eye on local Facebook events, visit local what’s-on website pages, join email lists for your local council and regional event organisers, and talk to friends to share ideas.
+To find out what’s on, sign up to Eventbrite for your area, keep an eye on local Facebook events and community groups, visit local what’s-on website pages, join email lists for your local council and regional event organisers, and talk to friends to share ideas.
 Shopping centres also host free events, so it’s a good idea to sign up for their emails too.

 Some free events to look out for include: